Tomoscorbin/ETL-framework/README.md

 *Note: This is an ongoing demo framework.
-Some elements—especially ingestion—are partially implemented or stubbed for demonstration purposes.*
+Some elements-like ingestion-are partially implemented or stubbed for demonstration purposes.*